English Composition Writing Essay

 - 4 or higher on the PARCC reading and writing assessment; or

-- Successful completion with a C or better of ENG 098 or LTC 099 at ECC or equivalent course at a regionally accredited college (official transcripts required); or
+- Successful completion with a C or better of ENG 098 or LTC 099 at ECC or an equivalent course at a regionally accredited college (official transcripts required); or

 - Successful completion with a C or better in college-level courses at another college/university (official transcripts required); or